You are here

 Remote Access to MSI Systems

-There are a variety of methods available to connect to MSI systems: SSH, NX, VNC (via NICE) and Citrix Receiver.
-The first two apply to our generally available Lab Queue nodes as well as our HPC systems.
-The third is limited to NICE nodes, and the last applies only to Windows systems.
+There are a variety of methods available to connect to MSI systems: SSH, VNC (via NICE), NX, and Citrix Receiver.
+The first three apply to our generally available Lab Queue nodes as well as our HPC systems.
+The last applies only to Windows systems.
 Please note that we no longer allow direct access to machines in the SDVL, CGL, BSCL or BMSDL.

 Note: For remote access to MSI Systems, your computer must be connected to a Virtual Private Network (VPN).
 More information on how to use VPN can be found at http://it.umn.edu/services/all/data-network/vpn/ .